smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - JS/index.md

 ```

 ## Where to Go From Here
 You should now be able to connect to a head unit or emulator.
-From here, [learn about designing your main interface](Displaying a User Interface/Main Screen Templates).
-For further details on connecting to a test module or emulator, see [Connecting to a SDL Core](Getting Started/Connecting to an Infotainment System).
-To learn about best practices for an SDL app, see our [Best Practices guide](https://smartdevicelink.com/en/guides/sdl-overview-guides/best-practices/display-information/).
+For more guidance on connecting, see [Connecting to an Infotainment System](Getting Started/Connecting to an Infotainment System).
+To start building your app, [learn about designing your interface](Displaying a User Interface/Main Screen Templates).
+Please also review the [best practices](https://smartdevicelink.com/en/guides/sdl-overview-guides/best-practices/display-information/) for building an SDL app.